The process of buying a house explained

 2. Calculate how much house you can afford

 Lenders call this the back-end ratio.
 While it includes your mortgage and other housing expenses, it also looks at other debts like credit card bills, car payments, or child support.
-For the portion that’s dedicated to housing, called the front-end ratio, lenders prefer a DTI below 28 percent.
+For the portion that’s dedicated to housing, called the front-end ratio, lenders prefer a DTI below 28%.
 That’s $280 for every $1,000 you make.

 The ultimate decision of how much house you can afford depends on your lender, but you can get a sense by running the numbers on your own or using an online mortgage calculator.
 Plugging your information into a mortgage calculator gives you an estimate of what you’ll pay per month based on current interest rates and the total cost of the home.

-4. Get pre-approved for a mortgage
+4. Get preapproved for a mortgage

-While there’s nothing to stop you from shopping for a home without pre-approval, you may be setting yourself up for heartache.
+While there’s nothing to stop you from shopping for a home without preapproval, you may be setting yourself up for heartache.
 More than one buyer has been disappointed when they learned they couldn’t get a loan for a house they fell in love with.
 Your better option is to get a lender to look at your financial situation, underwrite the loan, and send you a pre-approval letter so you know exactly how much money you have to work with.

 The pre-approval letter will list the amount you qualify for at a predetermined interest rate.
 However, it’s only good for a certain period and subject to change based on income changes, interest rate changes, and debt considerations.
-If your personal situation takes a dramatic turn, you could lose your pre-approval.
+If your personal situation takes a dramatic turn, you could lose your preapproval.

-5. Choose the right realtor for you
+5. Choose the right real estate agent for you

 6. Go house hunting